dzapataHDI/nomemory/The-MockNeat-Class.md

 ### `dicts()`

-The library comes with a set of internal dictionaries.
-Basically those dictionaries are plain-text files that are included in the `.jar` file.
+The library includes a set of internal dictionaries.

+The dictionaries are plain-text files that are included in the `.jar` file.

 Each of these files are mapped through an enum called `DictType`.